Britney Spears’ father files to end court conservatorship

 “I just want my life back,” Britney Spears said.
 “And it’s been 13 years and it’s enough.
 It’s been a long time since I’ve owned my money.
 And it’s my wish and my dream for all of this to end without being tested.”

 Tuesday’s filing notes that Spears said she did not know she could file a petition to end the conservatorship, which she has yet to do.
-It says that Penny’s decision to allow her to select Rosengart as her attorney demonstrates that the court trusts her with major choices.
+It says that Penny’s decision to allow her to hire her own attorney, Mathew Rosengart, demonstrates that the court trusts her with major choices.
 And it says evidence shows she has apparently “demonstrated a level of independence” by doing things like driving herself around Southern California.

 It also cites her desire to make her own decisions on therapy and other medical care.